Mark Fullbrook

-Mark Stephen Fullbrook (born June 1962) is a British political strategist and lobbyist who served as Downing Street Chief of Staff from September to October 2022.
+Mark Stephen Fullbrook (born June 1962) is a British political strategist and lobbyist who was Downing Street Chief of Staff from September to October 2022.

 Early life and education

 Fullbrook was born in June 1962.
 He read management science at the University of Warwick.

 Career

-Between January 1988 and December 1992, Fullbrook was the Deputy Head of Campaigning for the Conservative Party under Margaret Thatcher and John Major before serving as the Head of Campaigning.
+Between January 1988 and December 1992, Fullbrook was the Deputy Head of Campaigning for the Conservative Party under Margaret Thatcher and John Major before working as the Head of Campaigning.

-Fullbrook served as a partner and the chief global projects officer of the C/T Group from May 2010 to May 2022 alongside Lynton Crosby, a long-time partner of Fullbrook.
-He established and briefly served as CEO of his own consultancy firm, Fullbrook Strategies Limited, between May and September 2022, which advised Liz Truss during her ultimately successful Conservative Party leadership campaign.
-The company ceased commercial trading several days before Fullbrook's appointment to Downing Street.
+Fullbrook was a partner and the chief global projects officer of the C/T Group from May 2010 to May 2022 alongside Lynton Crosby, a long-time partner of Fullbrook.
+He established and briefly was CEO of his own consultancy firm, Fullbrook Strategies, between May and September 2022, which advised Liz Truss during her ultimately successful Conservative Party leadership campaign.
+The company ceased commercial trading several days before Fullbrook's appointment to Downing Street, but became active again when he departed Downing Street.

-In his role, Fullbrook had advised former speaker of the United States House of Representatives Newt Gingrich, as well as David Trimble and Boris Johnson between June and July 2019 for his successful Conservative Party leadership campaign.

 He has also advised the Libyan house of representatives and the Sante Group, which was awarded a £680 million PPE grant during the COVID-19 pandemic in the United Kingdom.

 He has been interviewed by FBI agents about an alleged criminal plot to bribe the former governor of Puerto Rico, Wanda Vázquez Garced, on behalf of Julio Herrera Velutini, a Venezuelan banker.